Utila Bay Islands, Honduras Travel Guide

 The quintessential Honduran street food, and an absolute must-try.
 It consists of a thick flour tortilla.

-Utila’s location ensures fresh seafood is a highlight.
+Utila’s location ensures fresh seafood is a main feature.
 Look for local specialties.

-A variety of traditional dishes feature a taste of local flavors, often hearty and satisfying.
+A variety of traditional dishes feature an experience of local flavors, often hearty and satisfying.

 Quench your thirst with tropical juices or local brews and spirits.